What is Dandruff?

 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these supplements mentioned in this article as a possible solution to helping you with dandruff?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

 Dandruff is a condition that causes extreme dryness in the scalp and leaves white flakes in the hair.
-Although it can be inconvenient, typically dandruff is not a serious or harmful condition.
-There is no clear cause of dandruff, but certain factors increase the risk of developing it.
+Although it can be inconvenient, typically, dandruff is not a serious or harmful condition.
+There is no obvious cause of dandruff, but certain factors increase the risk of developing it.
 For example, seborrheic dermatitis, a weakened immune system, yeast sensitivity and stress may trigger dandruff symptoms.